marcantondahmen/automad/packages/standard/light/README.md

 | ---- | ----------- |
 | Images Slideshow | One or more glob patterns to define the images showing up in the slideshow. |
 | Slideshow Height | The relative height of the slideshow depending on the width. |

-## Email

-To enable receiving emails via the contact form, an valid email address has to be entered into the `email` field of a contact page.